Stock Markets Rise On Fresh Hopes For Trumps Tariff Approach - UrduPoint

 That came after the president on Friday told reporters that "there'll be flexibility" in his plans.

-Those expectations have helped lift market sentiment, with London, Paris and Frankfurt all rising on Monday.
+Those expectations helped European markets open buoyantly on Monday but that sentiment had dissipated by the afternoon with London, Paris and Frankfurt all hovering close to Friday's prices.

 Markets also digested purchasing managers' index (PMI) data that showed business activity in the eurozone increased for the third consecutive month in March.